jcbendernh/SynapseDeltaMaintenance/README.md

 For the <b>ShowTables</b> notebook activity, under Settings, verify that <b>Delta Table Maintenance-1</b> is listed and select your Spark Pool for automated jobs.
 ![picture alt](/img/5.png)

 Under your Lookup activity, verify your wildcard file path.
 This is where the spark Tables csv listing was written to in the previous step.
-This activity will read that csv and execute a ForEach activity for each delta table listed.
+This activity will read that csv and execute a ForEach activity for each delta t<able listed.
 ![picture alt](/img/6.png)

+<b>NOTE:</b>  If you changed the <b>container_name</b> and <b>relative_path</b> variables in cell 1 of the <b>Delta Table Maintenance-1</b> notebook, you will need to modify the <b>DeltaTableList</b> dataset.
+Otherwise it will fail.

-On the settings tab of the ForEach activity, you will notice Sequential is checked.
+On the settings tab of the <b>ForEach</b> activity, you will notice Sequential is checked.
 This means the pipeline will take longer as only one notebook at a time will run be a lower executor size is needed.
 If this is deselected, additional spark pools will be generated and there will be parallel runs which could necessitate a larger spark pool to be executed for this activity.
 ![picture alt](/img/7.png)

 Under the <b>Delta Table OPTIMIZE AND COMMAND</b> notebook activity, click on Settings to verify that <b>Delta Table Maintenance-2</b> is listed and select your Spark Pool for automated jobs.